 - Sue the at-fault driver

-To learn more about filing a lawsuit, and for access to forms such as affidavits, petitions, summons, and more, go to the Florida Bar website.
+To learn more about filing a lawsuit, and for access to forms such as affidavits, petitions, summons, and more, go to the Florida Bar Consumer Information website.

 Whether you represent yourself or retain an attorney, Florida’s statute of limitations applies.
 This is the time period you have to either settle your claim or file a lawsuit.

-If the statute of limitations period expires and you haven’t settled your claim, you lose your right to further pursue any compensation from the at-fault driver or the driver’s insurance company.
+If the statute of limitations period expires and you haven’t settled your claim or filed a lawsuit against the at-fault driver, you lose your right to further pursue any compensation from the at-fault driver or the driver’s insurance company.

-The Statutes of Limitations for these types of claims in the State of Florida is four (4) years.
+The Statute of Limitations for car accident claims in Florida is four (4) years.
 In almost all cases, the statute of limitations period begins on the date of the accident.

 If the statute of limitations is about to expire and you haven’t settled your injury claim, you must file a lawsuit, even if you file one in small claims court.
 Filing a lawsuit in any court extends (or “tolls”) the statute.

-Insurance companies and the claim adjusters who work for them have no legal obligation to settle your claim or remind you the statute of limitations is about to expire.
+Insurance companies and the claim adjusters who work for them have no legal obligation to settle your claim before the statute of limitations runs out.
 Be sure to enter the statute of limitations date into your cell phone calendar, on your refrigerator, and anywhere else to remind you of when the date is approaching.

 How Much is Your Injury Claim Worth?